How does online shopping affect offline price sensitivity?: Demand Model

 \subsection{Choice Model and Utility Specification}

-For each category, we use a logit model of brand choice \citep{guadagni1983logit,chintagunta1991investigating} to estimate offline price elasticities at customer-brand-month-level.
-Suppose that for a given category, there are $J$ brands indexed by $j = 1, 2,\ldots, J$ plus an outside option indexed by 0.
+For each category, we use a logit model of brand choice \citep{guadagni1983logit,chintagunta1991investigating} to estimate offline price elasticities at customer-brand-month-level.\footnote{As discussed in $\S$\ref{sssec:construction}, we follow the standard approach in the brand choice literature and focus on the brand choice decision conditional on purchase occasion, and do not model the channel choice decision or the arrival of purchase occasions.
+Nevertheless, we note the results are robust to alternative definitions of purchase occasion; see \S\ref{sssec:alternative.def.purchase.occasions} and Web Appendix $\S$\ref{appssec:alternative.def.po}.} Suppose that for a given category, there are $J$ brands indexed by $j = 1, 2,\ldots, J$ plus an outside option indexed by 0.
 The utility that consumer $i$ obtains from choosing brand $j$ during offline purchase occasion $t$ is given by \footnote{Here, we use a single index $t$ to denote a purchase occasion, which contains both the time (YearMonth) and store information associated with the purchase occasion.}: